whuhuyongbing/computer-networking/chapter2/README.md

 ## overview of HTTP

--Each URL has two components: the hostname of the server that houses the object and the object’s path name -stateless protocol: an HTTP server maintains no information about the clients.
+- Each URL has two components: the hostname of the server that houses the object and the object’s path name
+- stateless protocol: an HTTP server maintains no information about the clients.
 If a particular client asks for the same object twice in a period of a few seconds, the server does not respond by saying that it just served the object to the client; instead, the server resends the object, as it has completely forgotten what it did earlier

 - Non-Persistent and Persistent Connections